brendamiramontes/US-Bikeshare-Data/README.md

 # Usage Instructions:
 This is a new section where usage instruction will be entered.
 Pleases follow general usage guidelines for this section.

+# Contributing Guidelines
+This is a new section where contributing guidelines will be entered.
+Please follow general contributing guidlines for this section.